Rideau Hall: Architecture

-In 1872, during the tenure of the Earl of Dufferin, the indoor Tennis Court and the Ballroom were added to the western end of the house, arranged to the south and north, respectively, of the main entrance.
-The Ballroom is a structure of heavy timber framing with brick infill and finished stone exterior.
-Then, when the Earl of Minto arrived in 1898 with his large family and household, the Minto Wing was constructed on the east end of Rideau Hall and was completed in the following year, though this was again intended to only be a temporary measure until a proper government house could be built.
-Minto's successor, the Earl Grey, added the governor general's study to the far east end of the Monck Wing, thus symmetrically balancing out the curved bay and pediment of the original McKay villa to the west.
+In 1872, during the tenure of the Earl of Dufferin, the indoor Tennis Court and the ballroom were added to the western end of the house, arranged to the south and north, respectively, of the main entrance.
+The ballroom is a structure of heavy timber framing with brick infill and finished stone exterior.
+Then, when the Earl of Minto arrived in 1898 with his large family and household, the Minto wing was constructed on the east end of Rideau Hall and was completed in the following year, though this was again intended to only be a temporary measure until a proper government house could be built.
+Minto's successor, the Earl Grey, added the governor general's study to the far east end of the Monck wing, thus symmetrically balancing out the curved bay and pediment of the original McKay villa to the west.

-One of the greatest alterations to the form of Rideau Hall came in 1913, with the construction of the Mappin block as a link between the Ballroom and what was then the Tennis Court (today the Tent Room), as well as to disguise the misalignment between those two structures.
+One of the greatest alterations to the form of Rideau Hall came in 1913, with the construction of the Mappin block as a link between the ballroom and what was then the tennis court (today the tent room), as well as to disguise the misalignment between those two structures.
 As such, Chief Dominion Architect David Ewart designed the Mappin block in an "adapted Florentine architectural style", using limestone ashlar, and extended that over the flanking wings by re-facing them and harmonizing their window and cornice heights.

 The Mappin block itself is three storeys in height, and its front is divided by pilasters into five bays, with the central one slightly wider than the equal other four.
 The windows on the main floor are each surrounded by smaller pilasters beneath a triangular pediment formed by keel moulding geisons, while the second level windows are each simply framed by astragal moulding broken at the top by a keystone.
-A heavy entablature separates the second and third levels, atop which sits less pronounced pilasters and simply framed windows, with the entire facade capped by a narrow cornice and a pediment with a tympanum that bears a bas relief of the Royal Arms of the United Kingdom (believed to be the largest rendition in the Commonwealth).
+A heavy entablature separates the second and third levels, atop which sits less pronounced pilasters and simply framed windows, with the entire façade capped by a narrow cornice and a pediment with a tympanum that bears a bas relief of the Royal Arms of the United Kingdom (believed to be the largest rendition in the Commonwealth).